iramosromero/SafeHaven/README.md

 ## Team Members

 Makena Haroldson - Summarized report and analyzed the caveats of the project, while helping make the scenarios and personas, grammar genius.<br/>
-Israel Romero - Authored personas and scenarios and edited work.<br/>
+Israel Ramos - Authored personas and scenarios and edited work human grammarly.<br/>
 Zero Hanami -  Reported the methods, findings, and conclusions of the preliminary research.<br/>

 ## Phase 1: User Inquiry and Inspection